esp-rs/esp-idf-template/README.md

 ### Rust & Clang - for RiscV32 MCUs (ESP32-C3)

 - You **can** target the ESP32-C3 with the Espressif toolchains just fine, but this MCU is also supported by the stock compilers
-- Just use the stock nightly Rust compiler, and a recent, stock Clang (as in Clang 11+)
+- So alternatively - just use the stock nightly Rust compiler, and a recent, stock Clang (as in Clang 11+)

 To install the nightly Rust compiler toolchain:
 ```sh